cookpad/StringsPatcher/readme.md

 Once StringPatches has been initalized, in order to access the patches, you must retrieve string resources at runtime by calling either `Context::getSmartString` or `Resources::getSmartString`.
 For formatting strings, `Context::getSmartString(formatArgs)` and `Resources::getSmartString(formatArgs)` are exposed.

 If there is no patch for a given key, the library fallbacks to the system resources.

+### Debug
+By setting `stringPatcherDebugEnabled` as true the lib will append to the value its associated key, as such as a pencil emoji.
+This is intended to make clear which values are handled by the lib and, therefore, eligible to be updated by changing its value from the spreadsheet.